mimoralea/behavioral-cloning/README.md

 ![VGG16 Macro Architecture][vgg16]

-On the image above (credit to [Davi Frossard](https://www.cs.toronto.edu/~frossard/post/vgg16/)), we can visualize the original architecture of the VGG16 network.
+In the image above (credit to [Davi Frossard](https://www.cs.toronto.edu/~frossard/post/vgg16/)), we can visualize the original architecture of the VGG16 network.
 On our solution, we removed the blue and yellow layers and replace them with an approximation of the Fully-Connected layers of the NVIDIA architecture:

 `1024 -> elu -> dropout -> 128 -> elu  -> dropout -> 64 -> elu  -> dropout -> 16 -> elu  -> dropout -> 1`